OuhscBbmc/RedcapExamplesAndPatterns/DocumentationGlobal/ResourcesInstallation.md

 * **Git**: Will Beasley resorted to this workaround Sept 2012: http://stackoverflow.com/questions/3431361/git-for-windows-the-program-cant-start-because-libiconv2-dll-is-missing.
 And then he copied the following four files from `D:/Program Files/msysgit/mingw/bin/` to `D:/Program Files/msysgit/bin/`: (1) `libiconv2.dll`, (2) `libcurl-4.dll`, (3) `libcrypto.dll`, and (4) `libssl.dll`.
 (If you install to the default location, you'll  move instead from `C:/msysgit/mingw/bin/` to `C:/msysgit/bin/`) {added Sept 2012}
 * **Git**: On a different computer, Will Beasley couldn't get RStudio to recognize msysGit, so installed the `Full installer for official Git for Windows 1.7.11` from (http://code.google.com/p/msysgit/downloads/list) and switched the Git Path in the RStudio Options. {added Sept 2012}
 * **RStudio** If something goes wrong with RStudio, re-installing might not fix the issue, because your personal preferences aren't erased.
 To be safe, you can be thorough and delete the equivalent of `C:\Users\wibeasley\AppData\Local\RStudio-Desktop\`.
 The options settings are stored (and can be manipulated) in this extentionless text file: `C:\Users\wibeasley\AppData\Local\RStudio-Desktop\monitored\user-settings\user-settings`. {added Sept 2012}

+### Retired Software

+We previously installed this software in this list.
+Most have been replaced by software above that's either newer or more natural to use.

+* **[msysGit](http://msysgit.github.com/)** allows RStudio to track changes and commit & sync them to the GitHub server.
+Connect RStudio to GitHub repository.
+I moved this to optional (Oct 14, 2012) because the GitHub client (see above) does almost everything that the RStudio plugin does; and it does it a little better and a little more robust; and its installation hasn't given me problems.  {added Oct 2012}
+  * Starting in the top right of RStudio, click: Project -> New Project -> Create Project from Version Control -> Git  {added Sept 2012}
+  * An example of a repository URL is https://github.com/OuhscBbmc/RedcapExamplesAndPatterns.
+Specify a location to save (a copy of) the project on your local computer.  {added Sept 2012}

+* **[CSVed](http://csved.sjfrancke.nl/)** is a lightweight program for viewing data files.
+It fits somewhere between a text editor and Excel.
+* **[SourceTree](http://www.sourcetreeapp.com/)** is a rich client that has many more features than the GitHub client.
+I don't recommend it for beginners, since it has more ways to mess up things.
+But for developers, it nicely fills a spot in between the GitHub client and command-line operations.
+The branching visualization is really nice too.
+Unfortunately and ironically, it doesn't currently support Linux. {added Sept 2014}.
+* **[git-cola](http://git-cola.github.io/)** is probably the best GUI for Git supported on Linux.
+It's available through the official [Ubuntu repositories](http://packages.ubuntu.com/search?keywords=git-cola) with `apt-get` (also see [this](https://apps.ubuntu.com/cat/applications/git-cola/)).
+The branch visualization features are in a different, but related program, 'git dag'.  {added Sept 2014}
+* **[GitHub for Eclipse](http://eclipse.github.com/)** is something I discourage for a beginner, and I strongly recommend you start with RStudio (and [GitHub Client](http://windows.github.com/) or the git capabilities within RStudio) for a few months before you even consider Eclipse.
+It's included in this list for the sake of completeness.
+When installing EGit plug-in, ignore eclipse site and check out this youtube video:http://www.youtube.com/watch?v=I7fbCE5nWPU.
+* **[Color Oracle](http://colororacle.org/)** simulates the three most common types of color blindness.
+If you have produce a color graph in a report you develop, check it with Color Oracle (or ask someone else too).
+If it's already installed, it takes less than 10 second to check it against all three types of color blindness.
+If it's not installed, extra work may be necessary if Java isn't already installed.
+When you download the zip, extract the `ColorOracle.exe` program where you like. {added Sept 2012}